mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 - Team focus stays on **mission integration**, not infrastructure

 ### 📋 I/O Contract (JSON Schema)

-Bedrock acts as a **Strategic Safety Classifier** at the cloud decision layer.

 **Input - Structured Telemetry:**
 ```json